 Mixed garden compost, fibrous clay, gravel and perlite are appropriate too.
 If you use garden compost, you don’t have to add any other fertiliser since hardy orchids don't tolerate firm firtility.

 In our cultivation we apply the following principles.

 Our hardy orchids must grow in shady place.

 We never expose them to full sun (between 10:00 to 16:00 hours) but we place them where they receive early morning or late afternoon sun.

 In the winter we keep the plants outside because they need frost.

-Sometimes happens that after replanting the plant, it goes into a state of rest.
+It sometimes happens that after replanting the plant, it goes into a state of rest.
 Then the leaves fade and the plant looks weak.
 It is very easy to see if everything is okay.
-You can remove it from soil.
+You can remove it from the soil safely.

-If there is new white bulb, please put it into the ground.
-The new plant will grow after resting time.
+If you notice a new white bulb please put it into the ground.
+The new plant will grow after the resting time.

-When hard orchids end blooming you can cut out flowers.
-This way plants become much stronger and create compact form
+When hard orchids end blooming you can cut their flowers out.
+This way plants will become much stronger and will take a more compact form.

 Hardy orchids have shallow roots so please take attention while doing weeding.